 SN590 THE FAN – The Fan Radio Network

-Back for his 34th season as a member of the BLUE JAYS radio team On December 13, 2012, was named the winner of the Canadian Baseball Hall of Fame's 2012 Jack Graney Award 67 years old Grew up in San Francisco and graduated from the University of Santa Clara in 1968 with a degree in Economics Served two years as an officer in the U.S. Army, V Corps Headquarters, in Frankfurt, Germany, from 1968 to 1970 On return, attended Hastings Law School in San Francisco where he met his wife, Mary, who is a lawyer Started broadcasting career in 1974 with play-by-play of the Tacoma Twins AAA baseball team and also for the University of Puget Sound's football and basketball teams Moved to Salt Lake City, Utah, in 1976 and did the radio play-by-play for the Salt Lake Gulls AAA baseball team for three years Switched to basketball and was the Assistant General Manager and radio broadcaster for the Utah Pros in the Western Basketball Association and later the Group Sales Director for the NBA's Utah Jazz prior to joining KWMS Radio in 1980 Moved to Toronto in 1981 to become one of the Blue Jays radio broadcasters with Tom Cheek Jerry is the Junior Varsity Basketball Coach at Etobicoke Collegiate High School in Toronto He has coached basketball since 1991 He is also active in raising funds for Special Olympics and other charities in Toronto He and his wife Mary have two grown sons, Ben and Joe, and reside in Toronto all year round.
+Starting his 35th season as a member of the Blue Jays radio team On December 13, 2012, was named the winner of the Canadian Baseball Hall of Fame's 2012 Jack Graney Award 69 years old Grew up in San Francisco and graduated from the University of Santa Clara in 1968 with a degree in Economics Served two years as an officer in the U.S. Army, V Corps Headquarters, in Frankfurt, Germany, from 1968 to 1970 On return, attended Hastings Law School in San Francisco where he met his wife, Mary, who is a lawyer Started broadcasting career in 1974 with play-by-play of the Tacoma Twins AAA baseball team and also for the University of Puget Sound's football and basketball teams Moved to Salt Lake City, Utah, in 1976 and did the radio play-by-play for the Salt Lake Gulls AAA baseball team for three years Switched to basketball and was the Assistant General Manager and radio broadcaster for the Utah Pros in the Western Basketball Association and later the Group Sales Director for the NBA's Utah Jazz prior to joining KWMS Radio in 1980 Moved to Toronto in 1981 to become one of the Blue Jays radio broadcasters with Tom Cheek Jerry is the longtime Basketball Coach at Etobicoke Collegiate High School He has coached basketball since 1991 He is also active in raising funds for Special Olympics and other charities in Toronto He and his wife Mary have two grown sons, Ben and Joe, and reside in Toronto all year round.

-Entering his 1st season as a member of the Blue Jays radio team Spent the previous 12 years assisting the Detroit Tigers with batting practice for home games Signed as a free agent by the Montreal Expos in 1987, Siddall played 13 years professionally as a catcher with Expos, Marlins, Tigers and Red Sox (1988-2000) Spent parts of four seasons in the Major Leagues with Montreal (1993 & 1995), Florida, (1996) and Detroit (1998) Hit his lone Major League home run on August 7, 1998 off Seattle LHP Jeff Fassero in Detroit Born and raised in Windsor, Ontario he attended Assumption High School before accepting a Football Scholarship at Central Michigan University Joe and wife have four children: Brooke ('92 birth), Brett ('94), Mackenzie ('96), Kevin ('99-deceased).
+Entering his 2nd season as a member of the Blue Jays radio team Spent the previous 12 years assisting the Detroit Tigers with batting practice for home games Signed as a free agent by the Montreal Expos in 1987, Siddall played 13 years professionally as a catcher with Expos, Marlins, Tigers and Red Sox (1988-2000) Spent parts of four seasons in the Major Leagues with Montreal (1993 & 1995), Florida, (1996) and Detroit (1998) Hit his lone Major League home run on August 7, 1998 off Seattle LHP Jeff Fassero in Detroit Born and raised in Windsor, Ontario he attended Assumption High School before accepting a Football Scholarship at Central Michigan University Joe and wife have four children - Brooke ('92 birth), Brett ('94), Mackenzie ('96), Kevin ('99 -deceased).

-Enters his 13th season as a member of the Blue Jays' broadcast crew Is the host of the Blue Jays post-game show which is aired after each game during the season Born in Toronto, Ontario Graduated from the University of Toronto in 1994 (B.Sc.
-Psychology; Ethics, Society and Law) Began radio career with University of Toronto Radio in 1988, named Sports Director in 1989, and did play-by-play of hockey, football and basketball Started professional play-by-play career at age 19 with the single-A Welland Pirates, later broadcast for the single-A Watertown Indians and double-A Hardware City (New Britain) Rock Cats Resides in Mississauga and has two daughters.
+Enters his 14th season as a member of the Blue Jays' broadcast crew Is the host of the Blue Jays post-game show which is aired after each game during the season Born and raised in Toronto, Ontario Graduated from the University of Toronto in 1994 (B.Sc.
+Psychology; Ethics, Society and Law) Began radio career with University of Toronto Radio in 1988, named Sports Director in 1989, and did play-by-play of hockey, football and basketball Started professional play-by-play career at age 19 with the single-A Welland Pirates, later broadcast for the single-A Watertown Indians and double-A Hardware City (New Britain) Rock Cats Single.

 TVA-Sports – Le baseball des Blue Jays